Synnøve Persen / Poetry reading and The Unwritten Story (conversation)

-I have twice been nominated to the Nordic Council Literature Prize from the Sami area, I am represented in various anthologies in several languages and I have participated in many festivals performing poetry, alone or together with musicians.
+Persen has twice been nominated to the Nordic Council Literature Prize from the Sami area, ans she is represented in various anthologies in several languages and has participated in many festivals performing poetry, alone or together with musicians.

 In 2017 I participated at documenta 14 at the National Museum of Contemporary Art in Athens, Greece.

 I have worked with unionising Sami artists and for the establishing of institutions for Sami Art, as the Sami Center for Contemporary Art and a Sami Art Museum.

 My poetic language is North Sámi.
 The Sámi language is considered to be one of the narrowest and most threatened languages in the world.
 Sámi belongs to the Finnish-Ural language group and is most closely related to Finnish.